AriFordsham/GHCWiki/strict-pragma.md

 This is crucial to preserve correctness.
 Entities defined in other modules might rely on laziness for correctness (whether functional or performance).

+Tuples, lists, `Maybe`, and all the other types from `Prelude` continue to have their existing, lazy, semantics.

 ### Recursive and polymorphic let bindings